Finnish national road 54

 The Finnish national road 54 (Kantatie 54; Stamväg 54) is the 2nd class main route between the municipalities of Hollola and Tammela in southern Finland.
 It runs from Airikkala in Hollola passes through the Riihimäki town and little part of Hämeenlinna town to the national road 10 in Tammela, where it turns into a smaller regional road going to the Teuro village.

+History

+In the 1938 numbering system, main road 54 ran from Loppem via Tammela and Forssa to Vaulammi in Jokioinen and connected the then-national roads 3 and 2.

+In the village of Kormu in Loppe, approximately 3 kilometers of main road 54 between the current Sipiläntie and Tiilitehtaantie roads runs along the former Riihimäki–Lope railway embankment, and in Hausjärvi, partly along the then-national road 4.
+The Kormu stop was located north of the current main road 54 and east of the current Kartanontie road.